siphephelok/siphephelok/README.md

 # 💫 About Me:
 I'm from Mars!<br><br>It's me, Siphephelo Myeni.
 You've probably never heard of me.
 And I've never thought of writing a README for myself.
 Usually READMEs are written for applications and softwares, but here I am writing a README about me.
 READ me.
-And you cannot star this repo even if you click a star button.<br><br>🔭 I’m currently working on myself<br>🌱 I’m currently learning Java<br>💬 Ask me about Java, HTML, CSS<br>⚡ Fun fact: The longest English word is "pneumonoultramicroscopicsilicovolcanoconiosis," a lung disease caused by inhaling very fine ash and sand dust.
+And you cannot star this repo even if you click a star button.<br><br>🔭 I’m currently working on myself<br>🌱 I’m currently learning Python(Robotics and Autonomous Systems) <br>💬 Ask me about Java, HTML, CSS<br>⚡ Fun fact: The longest English word is "pneumonoultramicroscopicsilicovolcanoconiosis," a lung disease caused by inhaling very fine ash and sand dust.

 ## 🌐 Socials: